ayush-verma018/StayHUB/README.md

 # Database:

-A combination of MongoDB and Cloudinary API has been used for storage of data and images.
+A combination of MongoDB and Cloudinary API has been used to store data and images.